top of page

 1. What inspired the creation of Max and Keira's Law?

-2. How does the opt-out system work in practice?
+2. How does the opt-out system work in hospitals in the UK?

 3. What are the potential benefits and drawbacks of this law?

-6. How does Max and Keira’s Law compare to the organ donation systems in other countries with high donation rates, like Spain?
+7. How does Max and Keira’s Law compare to the organ donation systems in other countries with high donation rates?

 👉🏻 Read more: Medicine Interview Topics